 PLEASE NOTE!
-The author has tried to ensure that the following plans are correct.
+The author has tried to ensure that the following plans are correct, but as of May 31, 2010, he has not tested them yet himself.
 As mentioned above, this material is distributed without a warranty.
 I recommend that users check it themselves before investing a lot of time and effort into cutting out the paper model.